Pratt-Zan/Web-Source-Dataset/README.md

 3. Crawl each website sequentially
 4. Update both full and incremental datasets

-## Crawling Logic
+## Main Logic

 ### Breadth-First Search (BFS) Strategy

-The crawler uses a BFS approach to systematically explore each website:
+The code uses a BFS approach to systematically explore each website:

 * Starts from the **homepage**
 * Expands outward level by level
 * Stops when reaching `max_depth` (default: 2)

-This ensures:

-* Controlled crawl scope
-* Better coverage of high-level pages
-* Reduced risk of deep, irrelevant traversal

 ### URL Processing Workflow